• Skip to primary navigation

 Is this a Chipotle-inspired burrito bowl?

 Sure is!
 When I'm in the US I love stopping for a quick and semi-healthy lunch at Chipotle.
 It's one of the few "fast-food" restaurants I'll eat at, and there are several delicious vegan options.
-To make this vegan burrito bowl even more like Chipotle, you could try adding corn, pico de Gallo, and a generous portion of guacamole.
+To make this vegan burrito bowl even more like Chipotle, you could try adding homemade Sofritas corn, pico de Gallo, and a generous portion of guacamole.
 But in order to keep this recipe quick and under 6 main ingredients, I'll keep those as optional.

 Can I add tofu?